Dunne v National Maternity Hospital: Judgement

 The 15-day trial was held in front of a judge and jury in the High Court (the trial took place before juries were abolished for such cases in 1988) with Augustus Cullen Law acting for the plaintiff.
 The jury found against the hospital and awarded damages to the plaintiff amounting to the remarkable sum of £1,039,334 (including general damages of £467,000 for pain, suffering and loss of amenities).
 The defendants appealed, disputing the jury's findings of fact, the excessive damages, and asserting that the trial judge had instructed the jury poorly on the central issue of negligence.

 In the Supreme Court, Finlay CJ upheld the ruling unanimously with Griffin and Hederman JJ.

 Significance

 In the judgement for the Dunne case, the court set out a series of prerequisites that have become known as the six "Dunne principles".
 In essence, these state that a medical practitioner cannot be considered negligent unless they take a course of action that no reasonable practitioner of equal status would have taken in those circumstances.
 As of 2020, the Supreme Court clarified in its decision on another ruling that the Dunne principles remained the appropriate test for medical negligence in Ireland.

+This was the first case in which Dewi Evans provided medico-legal evidence.